 NO PHONE CALLS OR RECRUITERS

 The National Employment Lawyers Association (NELA) is seeking a full-time experienced Program Manager.
-The Program Manager is responsible for the implementation of NELA’s continuing legal education programming and facilitates the work of NELA’s substantive law committees, practice groups, and task forces, consistent with its Strategic Plan, organizational priorities, and organizational goals.
-The Program Manager recruits, hires, and supervises The NELA Institute’s Paul H. Tobias Attorney Fellow.
+The Program Manager is responsible for the implementation of the programmatic goals of the Joint Strategic Plan of NELA and The Employee Rights Advocacy Institute For Law & Policy (The NELA Institute).
+The Program Manager will manage the Amicus program and NELA’s continuing legal education programming, facilitate the work of NELA’s substantive law committees and task forces, and supervise The NELA Institute’s Paul H. Tobias Attorney Fellow.

 This is a full-time, exempt position based in NELA’s Oakland or Washington DC office.
 The Program Manager reports to and is under the general supervision of the Executive Director.